oddbird/sliiides/content/css-next/css-cafe.md

     [**Inverted Triangle**](http://technotif.com/manage-large-css-projects-with-itcss/)
     CSS (ITCSS), by Harry Roberts
   script: |
-    Very similar to CSS origins,
+    This will allow us to create our own custom layers of the cascade,
-    we're again creating layers
+    that more explicitly represent
-    that represent different perspectives,
+    the different parts of a system -- and potentially different teams on a project, or even third-party code.
-    from different parts of a system,
+    You can think of these as
-    and potentially different teams on a project.
+    customizable _layers of specificity_ --

 - title: Stacked in **Layers**
   md: |